lsmin625/vue-base-ui/README.md

 ## Running the Framework

 To set up and run the UI framework:

-1. Install dependencies: `npm install`
+1. **Install Dependencies**: Run `npm install` to install all necessary packages.
-2. Start the development server: `npm run dev`
+2. **Start the Development Server**: Use `npm run dev` to launch the development server.
+3. **Access All Menus in DEV Mode**: On the login screen, click the **"노세션"** button to enter the main screen without server integration.
+This will display all menus regardless of server-based access permissions.

 ## Application Package Structure